Debian/britney2/doc/hints.md

     HINTS_AUTO-REMOVALS = remove

 There is no fixed rules for how to use hints files.
-Though usually, each person with permissions to give hints to Britney will have their own hint file along with write permissions for that file.
+Though usually, each person with permissions to give hints to britney will have their own hint file along with write permissions for that file.
 It can also make sense to create hint files for "roles".
 Like in the above example there are two human hints (anna and john) plus two non-human